 I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

 Buried deep in the woods in Cornwall, England, is a home that hasn’t been inhabited in 40 years.
-The Lake House, Loeanneth, is stumbled upon by a young detective named Sadie.
-She is on a forced holiday from work for becoming obsessed with a case of an abandoned toddler, which holds more of a personal connection than she’s admitted.
+Loeanneth (the titular 'lake house') is stumbled upon by a young detective named Sadie.
+She is on a forced holiday from work after becoming obsessed with a case of an abandoned toddler, which holds more of a personal connection than she’s admitted.
 While out running near her grandfather’s new home, she discovers the lake house, still haunted by the tragic disappearance of a little boy, either kidnapped or murdered, but whose body was never recovered.
 Alice Edevane, the home’s owner and an octogenarian writer of crime novels, has no desire to revisit what might have happened to her little brother that day.
-But Sadie’s persistence, the late-life revealings of Alice’s sister, and a local retired detective who couldn’t help keeping the file on this closed case, spark her interest and help uncover who Alice’s mother really was, and whatever happened to baby Theo.
+But Sadie’s persistence, the late-life revealings of Alice’s sister, and a local retired detective who couldn’t help keeping the file on this closed case spark her interest and help uncover who Alice’s mother really was, and whatever happened to baby Theo.

 - Sadie loved the smell of summer rain, which Bertie told her came from a type of bacteria.
 What kind, and what is the process?
 Do you know the name for this smell?
 She believed that “it proved that good things could come from bad if the right conditions were applied.”
 What are some examples of how this applies to her character’s story, or to those of the other characters in the book?